'Don't Stop Believin' ' Goes On And On, Because We Need It To

 By the late 1990s, Perry had left Journey, and the band's career was in the wilderness.
 But the requests for "Don't Stop Believin' " kept coming.

 Charlize Theron roller-skated to the song in her Oscar-winning turn as a serial killer in 2003's Monster.
 Four years later, The Sopranos ended its pioneering six-season run on HBO with — spoiler alert — a tense sequence involving a diner and parallel parking, soundtracked by "Don't Stop Believin'."
 Downloads of the track on iTunes soared.
-In 2009, the earnest high school show choir on Glee covered the song for the first of several times throughout the series' run, sending the song's download numbers through the roof again.
+In 2009, the earnest high school show choir on Glee covered the song for the first of several times throughout the series' run, sending its download numbers through the roof again.

 "Don't Stop Believin' " has been heard on Scrubs, South Park and Family Guy.
 A string ensemble played it in the Adam Sandler comedy The Wedding Singer.
 It was the rally song for the Chicago White Sox in the team's 2005 World Series run, and it was the climax of the hit Broadway jukebox musical Rock of Ages.
 On social media, you can find plenty of photos of stop signs playfully defaced with the title exhortation.